bpucker/FlavonoidFriday/README.md

 ### (7) Replacement of Anthocyanins by Betalains ###

-> **_<a href="https://twitter.com/boas_pucker/status/1382951896089038849">TWEET</a>:_** While anthocyanins are present in most plant species, they are replaced by another group of pigments in some families of the Caryophyllales: betalains. #FlavonoidFriday
+> **Post:** While anthocyanins are present in most plant species, they are replaced by another group of pigments in some families of the Caryophyllales: betalains. #FlavonoidFriday
 (src:https://doi.org/10.1111/nph.15980)

 <a href="https://twitter.com/boas_pucker/status/1382951896089038849">